CumulusNetworks/docs/content/cumulus-linux-516/Whats-New/_index.md

 ### New, Changed, and Deprecated NVUE Commands

 {{%notice warning%}}
 To align with a long-term vision of a common interface between Cumulus Linux, Nvidia OS (NVOS), and Host-Based Networking, many NVUE commands in Cumulus Linux 5.16 have changed.
-Before you upgrade to 5.16, review the list of {{<link url="New-and-Changed-NVUE-Commands" text="New, Changed, and Deprecated NVUE Commands">}} and be sure to make any necessary changes to your automation.
+Before you upgrade to 5.16, review the following list and be sure to make any necessary changes to your automation.
 {{%/notice%}}

 ### Upgrade Requirements